FBI probing Trump caravan confrontation with Biden campaign bus in Texas | Politics

 FBI probing Trump caravan confrontation with Biden campaign bus in Texas

 One video clip aired on CNN showed a Trump-flagged pickup swerve into the side of another vehicle traveling just behind the bus.
-The Texas Tribune newspaper reported that the sideswiped vehicle was being driven by a Biden campaign staffer.
-According to the Biden campaign, staff aboard the bus called emergency-911 to report the incident, and local law enforcement responded to the calls and assisted the bus in reaching its destination.
+The Texas Tribune newspaper reported the sideswiped vehicle was being driven by a Biden campaign staffer.
+According to the Biden campaign, staff aboard the bus called emergency-911 to report the incident, with local law enforcement responding to the calls and assisting the bus reach its destination.

 "FBI San Antonio is aware of the incident and investigating," special agent Michelle Lee, a spokeswoman for the Federal Bureau of Investigation in San Antonio, told Reuters in an email.
 "No further information is available at this time."
 Trump took to Twitter on Sunday night to criticize the FBI investigation of his supporters, writing: "In my opinion, these patriots did nothing wrong."